open-sdg/open-sdg/docs/quick-start.md

 1. Under "Value", paste in the access token you copied earlier.
 1. Click the green "Add secret" button.
 1. Repeat all the steps above, but for the "data" repository you bookmarked earlier.
+1. Repeat again for the "data" repository, but this time name the secret (case-sensitive): `auto-rebuild-token`

 ## Update the data repository configuration